 The enrichment results for DEGs of CAD versus healthy samples were as follows.
-In the BP category, GO enrichment suggested that the DEGs were enriched in “positive regulation of defense response”, “positive regulation of innate immune response”, “mononuclear cell differentiation”, and “positive regulation of response to external stimulus” (Fig3.4A).
-In the CC category the DEGs were enriched in “azurophil granule”, “ficolin-1-rich granule”, and “ficolin-1-rich granule membrane” (Fig3.4B).
-In the MF category, the DEGs were involved in “lipoprotein particle receptor binding” and “NF-κB binding” (Fig3.4C).
-KEGG pathway analysis indicated that the DEGs were related to the following pathways: “Chemokine signaling pathway”, “Lipid and atherosclerosis”, and “Hematopoietic cell lineage” (Fig3.4D).
+In the BP category, GO enrichment suggested that the DEGs were enriched in “positive regulation of defense response”, “positive regulation of innate immune response”, “mononuclear cell differentiation”, and “positive regulation of response to external stimulus” (Figure 3.4A).
+In the CC category, the DEGs were enriched in “azurophil granule”, “ficolin-1-rich granule”, and “ficolin-1-rich granule membrane” (Figure 3.4B).
+In the MF category, the DEGs were involved in “lipoprotein particle receptor binding” and “NF-κB binding” (Figure 3.4C).
+KEGG pathway analysis indicated that the DEGs were related to the following pathways: “Chemokine signaling pathway”, “Lipid and atherosclerosis”, and “Hematopoietic cell lineage” (Figure 3.4D).